mozilla/data-docs/concepts/profile/profile_creation.md

 Every run of Firefox needs a profile.
 However a single installation can use multiple profiles for different runs.
 The profile folder is stored in a separate place from the Firefox program so that, if something ever goes wrong with Firefox, the profile information will still be there.

-Firefox also comes with a profile manager, a different run mode to create, migrate and delete the profiles.
+Firefox also comes with a Profile Manager, a different run mode to create, migrate and delete the profiles.

 ## Profile Behaviors